ghi-electronics/Documentation/software/tinyclr/tutorials/real-time-clock.md

 ---
 The Real Time Clock (RTC) is a circuit that runs off a small battery or a super capacitor.
 It has its own crystal and keeps running even when the system is powered off.
 Not all hardware has a built in RTC, so check your hardware's documentation for more details.

+Generally, the RTC is accurate to plus or minus two seconds per day.
+However, this error may be larger for boards operating in high or low temperature environments.

 In the event the RTC battery was drained or the RTC was never initialized, the RTC will not have a correct value.
 Use the `rtc.IsValid` method to determine if the time was set correctly.

 >[!Important]